apache/druid/distribution/asf-release-process-guide.md

 3. From druid-website, checkout branch `asf-site`.

-4. From druid-website-src, checkout the branch you created to update the staged Druid website or create a new branch from `master` if you don't have.
+4. From druid-website-src, checkout the branch you created to update the staged Druid website or create a new branch from `master` if you have not.

 5. From druid-website-src, run `./release.sh 0.17.0 0.17.0`, replacing `0.17.0` where the first argument is the release version and 2nd argument is commit-ish.
 This script will: